Mountain (Hewitt) & Nuttall Icon

 Striding Edge (High Spying How) gained Mountain (Hewitt) status in September, 2018.

-See Striding Edge (High Spying How) and the surrounding tops on our downloadable PDF Peak Bagging Map:
+See the location of Striding Edge (High Spying How) on an interactive Google Bagging Map

 You can walk to the top of Striding Edge (High Spying How) by using any of these 5 easy‑to‑follow route maps: